 Athletes with internal snapping hip syndrome, also called “dancer’s hip,” hear a snapping or popping sound and often feel a snapping sensation in their hip during certain movements.
 It is experienced most often while straightening the hip from a flexed position.
 It typically does not occur while walking.
-The snapping is caused by the hip flexor tendon rubbing over a bony structure in the hip.
-It usually doesn’t cause any harm but, for some people, the condition can be painful and limit athletic performance.
+The internal hip snapping is caused by the hip flexor tendon rubbing over a bony structure in the hip.
+It usually doesn’t cause any harm, but for some people, the condition can be painful and limit athletic performance.

 Internal Snapping Hip Syndrome Symptoms & Treatment

-Athletes with internal snapping hip syndrome, also called “dancer’s hip,” hear a snapping or popping sound and often feel a snapping sensation in their hip during certain movements.
-It is experienced most often while straightening the hip from a flexed position The snapping is caused by the hip flexor tendon rubbing over a bony structure in the hip.
+Athletes with internal snapping hip syndrome, also called "dancer's hip," hear a snapping or popping sound and often feel a hip popping sensation during certain movements.
+It is experienced most often while straightening the hip from a flexed position.
+The snapping is caused by the iliopsoas tendon rubbing over a bony structure in the hip.

 Overview

-Internal Snapping hip syndrome typically results from tightness in the hip flexor muscle and tendon in front of the hip.
+The internal snapping hip syndrome typically results from tightness in the hip flexor muscle and iliopsoas tendon in front of the hip.
 This type of snapping occurs when the tight hip flexor muscle or tendon moves over a protrusion at the front of the hip joint.
 This movement creates tension between the two structures, causing a “snap” when they move apart.
-Internal snapping hip results when either of these happens:
+Internal hip snapping results when either of these happens:

 - The iliopsoas tendon, which connects the two inner hip muscles to the femur (thighbone), moves over the iliopectineal eminence, a protrusion of the pelvic bone.